GDSC-CV/recycle_app/README.md

 # Rethink, Recycle!

-This is a recycling app that helps users quickly understand how to properly sort various types of recyclable materials.
+This is a recycling app that helps users quickly understand how to properly identify various types of recyclable materials.

 ## Table of Contents